Feeding America’s Hunger in America 2014 report is the largest, most comprehensive analysis of charitable food assistance in America.

 Bartow, Butts, Carroll, Cherokee, Clayton, Cobb, Coweta, Dawson, Dekalb, Douglas, Fayette, Floyd, Forsyth, Fulton, Gwinnett, Hall, Haralson GA, Heard, Henry, Lumpkin, Morgan, Newton, Paulding, Pickens, Polk, Rockdale, Spalding, Union, Walton

-- As the need has continued to grow, the Food Bank has been able to respond, thanks to an involved and caring community.
-The Food Bank distributed a total of 69.3 million pounds of food and grocery products in Fiscal Year 2015-16 (enough for nearly 58 million meals), a 12% increase over the prior year.
+As the need has continued to grow, the Food Bank has been able to respond, thanks to an involved and caring community.
+The Food Bank distributed a total of 69.3 million pounds of food and grocery products in Fiscal Year 2016-17, enough for nearly 56.4 million meals.

 Fresh produce continues to be the Food Bank’s largest category of food distributed with 14 million pounds in 2016-2017.

 This year, the Food Bank is able to distribute more than $9 worth of grocery products back into the community for every $1.00 donated -- enough to provide four meals.

 95 cents of every dollar donated to the Food Bank (including the value of all donated food) goes directly to services in the community to help fight hunger.